mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 ### Show passion for the problem domain

- * Don’t stop asking questions!
+Developers are fantastic at educating themselves on technology and project methodologies; however, decomposing a problem and being able to distill what is important from what is not will enable a good developer to become a great one.
+You should spend as much time in the problem space as you do in the solution space.

+Just as a useful model is derived over a series of iterations, so too must a problem space be refined to reveal the true intent behind the original vision.
+Listening and drawing the why as well as the what and when from stakeholders is a skill that developers should practice just as they practice coding katas.

+Software development is a learning process, so is the quest to reveal deep insights in your problem domain.
+Software development is about understanding, software that works to solve a business problem proves that understanding.
+If you want to be good at anything, you need to practice, practice, practice.
+If you want to be a great developer rather than a good one, you need to show passion for the problem and commit to understand your domain.
+To apply the principles of DDD, you need a driven and committed team—a team committed to learning about its craft and the problem domains it works in.
+Passion lies within all of us, and if you feel value in the practices of DDD, it is up to you to inspire your team and become an evangelist.
+Passion is contagious; if you commit to spend time with your domain experts to understand a domain at a deeper level and can show how this results in a more expressive codebase then your team will follow.

- * You cannot begin to be useful to solve a problem or look for opportunity if you don't really understand the domain you are working in to a sufficiently deep level
+Have passion for the problem space, Be proactive, be curious - this will make it easier to find solutions and more importantly opportunities.
+You cannot begin to be useful to solve a problem or look for opportunity if you don't really understand the domain you are working in to a sufficiently deep level.
+You are a professional.
- * Have passion for the problem space - this will make it easier to find solutions and more importantly opportunities
- * You are a professional.
 You are paid well.
 You have a responsibility to understand the domain you are in.
- * You don’t need to show empathy, you need to enable your business!
-You need to show solidarity to help your business
- * Be proactive, be curious
- * Don’t accept mediocrity in business process
- * Programming is understanding and translating into a software specific language.
-The software proves our understanding.

 #### Deliberate discovery at the constraint